grownome/huginn/README.md

 ## If it's broken
-`rm -rf target` This will blow away your build cache and npm cache, so everything will be downloaded again.
+`lein clean` This will blow away your build cache and npm cache, so everything will be downloaded again.

 ## License